How to make money pet sitting

 Pawshake

 Don't want to commit to caring for just one type of animal?
-On Pawshake, you could find yourself looking after anything from dogs to mice!
+On Pawshake, you can find yourself looking after anything from dogs to birds.

 Services you can offer include dog walking, doggy daycare and overnight stays.